sanskrit/raw_etexts_english/blogs/manasataramgini/2006/08/2006-08-15_the-trayodashi-rite-of-the-katha-dikshita-s.md

 yoginibhyo namaH ||

-Then they are worshipped with the formula aiM hrIM shrIM ||
+Then they are worshipped with the formula aiM hrIM shrIm ||

 Then the yoginI mudra is shown: The middle finger, ring finger and thumbs are bent so that their tips meet to form a circle.